 However, they are required to ensure that:

-(a) The professional standards and the corporate values are put in place that promotes an integrity for the board, senior management and other employees in the form of a Code of Conduct, that therein defines certain acceptable and unacceptable behaviors.
-The board shall take appropriate steps in order to disseminate the Code of Conduct throughout the company along with the supporting policies and the procedures and these shall be put on the company’s website;
+(a) The professional standards and the corporate values are put in place that promotes integrity for the board, senior management, and other employees in the form of a Code of Conduct, that therein defines certain acceptable and unacceptable behaviors.
+The board shall take appropriate steps to disseminate the Code of Conduct throughout the company along with the supporting policies and the procedures and these shall be put on the company’s website;

 (d) a system of a sound internal control is established, which is effectively implemented and is maintained at all the levels within the company;

 (e) within two years of coming into force of this Code, a mechanism is put in place for an annual evaluation of the performance of the own board

 (f) the decisions on the following material transactions or the significant matters are documented by a resolution that is passed at a meeting of the board:

 - investment and disinvestment of the funds where the maturity period of such investments is six months or more, except in the case of banking companies, non-banking finance companies, and the insurance companies;

 • determination of the nature of the loans and the advances made by the listed company and fixing of a monetary limit thereof.

 (g) the board of directors shall prescribe the basic level of the materialist in keeping an overview of the circumstances of the company and any other recommendations of any subcommittee that may be set up.